119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 1. Cold Weather Can Damage Your Car

 Cold temperatures, ice, and road salt can cause wear and tear on a vehicle.
 If your car is already damaged, winter will only make things worse.
 Salt used on icy roads accelerates rust formation on the car’s underbody, doors, and wheel wells.
 Battery efficiency drops significantly in extreme cold.
-Oil and transmission fluid thickens in cold weather, reducing your engine’s performance.
+Oil and transmission fluid thicken in cold weather, reducing your engine’s performance.
 Freezing temperatures cause tires to lose air pressure and increase the risk of a flat or a blowout.
 If your car is already struggling, these winter effects will make it even more unsafe and expensive to maintain.

 2. Higher Demand for Scrap Metal in Winter

 With less outdoor construction in winter, manufacturers turn to recycled metal for production needs.
-Plus, higher heating and electricity usage raises the cost of mining and processing new metal.
+Plus, higher heating and electricity usage raise the cost of mining and processing new metal.
 By scrapping your car in winter, you may get a better price for its metal parts compared to other times of the year.

 Also Read: How To Get The Most Money From a Broken Car?